KWR-Water/hgc/docs/source/hgc.io_to_be_merged_w.rst

 It takes csv and excel files (or pandas' dataframe).
 And can handle both ‘wide’ data formats (with each parameter stored in a different column) and ‘stacked’ data formats where all data is stored in 1 column.
-Features are automatically recognized using an algorithm for named entity recognition.
+Features are automatically recognized using an algorithm for name entity recognition (ner).

 Steps
 ------------
 Operating the import module typically involves 4 steps:

-1. Map the features in the original file to features recognized by HGC with “hgc.io.generate_feature_map()”.
-For example, “Iron”: “Fe”.
-Check the mapping manually and adjust if necessary.
+    1. Map the features in the original file to features recognized/accepted by HGC with “hgc.io.generate_feature_map()”.
+For example, “Iron” will be mapped to “Fe”.
+It is possible to check the mapping manually and adjust if necessary.
-2. Map the units in the original file to units recognized by HGC with “hgc.io.generate_unit_map()”.
+    2. Map the units in the original file to units recognized/accepted by HGC with “hgc.io.generate_unit_map()”.
-For example, “mg-NO3/L”: ”mg/L”.
-Check the mapping manually and adjust if necessary.
+    For example, “mg-NO3/L” will be mapped to ”mg/L”.
+It is also possible to check the mapping manually and adjust if necessary.
-3. Read the original file and and convert the data with “hgc.io.import_file()”
+    3. Read the original file based on specified row and column ranges and and convert the data, with “hgc.io.import_file()”
-4. Convert the imported data to a dataframe in HGC wide format with “hgc.io.to_hgc()”
+    4. Convert the imported data to a dataframe in HGC default format with “hgc.io.to_hgc()”

 Note
 ----------------